CiscoDevNet/Create2018/Mathieu Gerard/README.md

 Go back to the home page then in the left venue select "API key" and create an API key.

 Download the Meraki floorplan configuration file.
-Usually you would get this from the Meraki portal but I've made a copy of it as I cannot grant everyone access to the Meraki network of the event. **TODO The file will be available after the network is deployed**.
+Usually you would get this from the Meraki portal but I've made a copy of it as I cannot grant everyone access to the Meraki network of the event.
+The config file is available in this repository.

 Clone the [github.com/IndoorLocation/meraki-indoor-location](https://github.com/IndoorLocation/meraki-indoor-location) repository on your machine.